Quickstart¶

 5. Convert Atomistic to Frame¶

-Frame is MolPy’s columnar container (named tables like atoms, bonds, …) plus metadata such as the simulation box and force field.
+Frame is MolPy's columnar container (named tables like atoms, bonds, ...) plus the simulation box (frame.box) and a free-form metadata dict.

 Writers operate on Frame, so this is the boundary where your edited graph becomes exportable tables.